automl/neps/docs/reference/search_algorithms/prior.md

 # Prior Optimizers

+This section concerns optimizers that utilize priors to guide the search process.
+Priors are explained in detail [here](./landing_page_algo.md#what-are-priors).

 ## 1 `PiBO`

 `PiBO` (see [paper](https://arxiv.org/pdf/2204.11051)) is an extension of [`Bayesian Optimization` (`BO`)](../search_algorithms/bayesian_optimization.md) that uses a specific `acquisition function` that incorporates Priors, by including a `Prior-factor` that decays over time.
 This way, the optimizer first relies on the Prior knowledge, before shifting focus to the data acquired during the optimization process.